QinDSHub/Hybrid-ML-LLM-Decision-System-for-Customer-Churn-Analysis/README.md

 ## Feature Engineering<br>
 Both numerical features and text features were incorporated into the model.<br>
 Numerical Features<br>
-•	Standardized using scaling<br>
+&emsp;•	Standardized using scaling<br>
-•	The scaler was fit on the entire dataset to ensure consistent scaling across all samples<br>
+&emsp;•	The scaler was fit on the entire dataset to ensure consistent scaling across all samples<br>
 Text Features<br>
-•	Converted into 1536-dimensional embeddings using the OpenAI text embedding model<br>
+&emsp;•	Converted into 1536-dimensional embeddings using the OpenAI text embedding model<br>
-•	These embeddings capture semantic similarity
+&emsp;•	These embeddings capture semantic similarity
 ________________________________________
 ## Feature Fusion<br>
 Numerical and text embeddings were concatenated horizontally.<br>
 Feature weights were applied:<br>
-Numerical features: 70%<br>
+&emsp;•	Numerical features: 70%<br>
-Text features: 30%<br>
+&emsp;•	Text features: 30%<br>
 After concatenation, L2 normalization was applied and made sure fit on full dataset to ensure consistent vector scaling, and after that to split into train and valid.
 ________________________________________
 ## Why LLM Inference Was Not Used<br>